 - Geico, State Farm, Progressive and Allstate are some of the best car insurance companies for teens, according to our research.

-- Hawaii generally has the lowest rates for teen drivers, and New York has the highest rates.
+- Massachusetts and Hawaii generally have the lowest rates for teen drivers, as they don’t factor age into rates, whereas New York and Louisiana have the highest rates.

 Best car insurance for teen drivers